 2. When does AA baseball registration occur?

-Online individual registration for Hawks baseball opens mid December and closes the end of January.
+Online individual registration for Hawks baseball opens mid December and closes January 29.
 Baseball registration can close early if we reach capacity so register early.
 Registration is on a first come first serve basis.
 Late fees are assigned to any registration beginning January 30, 2018.

 3. When does AAA & Majors baseball registration occur?